-Yes, you can sue a bicyclist that hit you while you were jogging in a marked bike path because, unless marked otherwise, these are mixed use paths and are intended for both bicyclists and joggers/walkers.
+Yes.
+You can sue a bicyclist who hit you while you were jogging on a marked bike path because, unless marked otherwise, these are mixed-use paths and are intended for both cyclists and joggers/walkers.

-Once a pedestrian and a bicyclist get into an accident, the question soon become what are the rights of both of them vis-a-vis each other.
-Obviously, a pedestrian is owed care and attention from other walkers, bikers, and drivers.
+When a pedestrian and bicyclist collide, it raises the question of their rights and duties vis-a-vis each other.
+Under Illinois law, a pedestrian is owed a legal duty of care from operators of motorized vehicles.
 But what about bicyclists?
-Illinois and cities all across the state grant them with rights and responsibilities in their respective Vehicle Codes.
-In particular, they give bicyclists all the opportunities that drivers of motor vehicles would receive.
-On the other hand, this also means that they have to similarly follow stop signs, traffic signals, and other rules of the road that are applicable to cars, trucks, and motorcycles.
-In other words, bikes are treated much in the same way as cars are treated for the purposes of Illinois law.
+The state as well as Chicago and other of its cities grant both cyclists and pedestrians rights and duties in their vehicle codes.
+In particular, they give bicyclists the same rights that drivers of motor vehicles enjoy.
+This means that cyclists also have the same responsibility as motorists to obey stop signs, traffic signals, and other rules of the road that are applicable to cars, trucks, and motorcycles.
+In other words, bikes are treated in much the same way as cars are treated for the purposes of Illinois law.

-In Chicago, we are fortunate to have extensive bicycle paths across the city and along the lakefront.
-As noted above, many paths in Illinois are actually intended for bicyclists and pedestrians.
-Particularly during weekends when the paths become congested, there are episodes where bicyclists have struck pedestrians causing significant injuries.
-While these collisions are different from most pedestrian injury cases in that there is no automobile insurance coverage available, an injured pedestrian can pursue a cause of action against the cyclist for negligence.
+In Chicago, cyclists and joggers are fortunate to have extensive bike paths across the city and along Lake Michigan.
+As noted above, many bike paths are intended for both bicyclists and pedestrians to share.
+Particularly during weekends when the paths become congested, there have been incidents where cyclists have struck pedestrians, causing significant injuries.
+While these collisions are different from most cases of pedestrian injury in that there is no automobile insurance coverage available, an injured pedestrian can still pursue a cause of action against the cyclist for negligence.

-You would sue them for negligence.
-In that claim, your argument would be that the bicyclist was riding unreasonably.
-Further, you would have to show that you suffered injuries because of the rider’s unreasonable conduct.
-Then, you could make a case for damages and seek recovery for the following items (if applicable):
+In your claim, you would have to argue that the bicyclist failed to exercise reasonable care in riding their bike to avoid hitting you.
+Further, you would have to show you suffered injuries as a result of the bike rider’s unreasonable conduct.
+Then you could seek recovery for the following economic and noneconomic damages (if applicable):

 - Loss of normal life

-Yes, the speed that the bicyclist was riding at does have something to do with your claim.
-Illinois law prohibits them from speeding and requires them to travel at a rate that is safe for the situation.
-Therefore, if you could argue that they were biking too fast for the circumstances, then they might be in violation of the law and negligent per se.
-This would make it a lot easier to demonstrate that the bicyclist is responsible for your injuries.
+Yes.
+Illinois law prohibits bicyclists from riding their bikes too fast for road conditions and requires them to travel at a rate that is safe for the situation.
+Therefore, if you argued they were bicycling too fast for the conditions (crowded path, for instance), they might be in violation of the law and negligent per se (this is a legal term meaning that just the fact that the defendant’s conduct violated a local statute or ordinance makes them automatically negligent).
+This would make it a lot easier to argue that the bicyclist is responsible for your injuries.

-Rosenfeld Injury Lawyers meets every day with injured people across Illinois.
-We help them get to know the laws and understand how they can seek justice through the courts.
-Plus, we do all of this work on contingency so that clients don’t need to worry about any costs whatsoever until the case has concluded.
-To hear more about how you can recover compensation for your injuries, contact the Rosenfeld Injury Lawyers today.
+Rosenfeld Injury Lawyers LLC meets every day with injured pedestrians across Illinois.
+We can help you understand how the laws affect your situation and how you can seek justice through the courts.
+We work on contingency so our clients don’t need to worry about any legal fees or out-of-pocket costs until the case is resolved.
+To learn more about how we can help you recover compensation for your injuries, contact our pedestrian accident attorneys today.